aksel-blaise/gahaganmorph2/analysis/gahagan14c.md

 Three dates (Tx-55, Tx-56, and M-1466) were reported from Burial Pit 5
 at the Mounds Plantation site.
-More information about these dates can be found in the text, and in those works cited in the text of the article.
+More information about these dates can be found in the text, and those works cited within the text of the manuscript.

 ``` r
 moundspl<-data.frame(bp=c(860,900),